connectrpc/connect-es/.github/RELEASING.md

 2. Make sure you are on the latest main, and create a new git branch.
 3. Set the new version across all packages within the monorepo with the following
    command: `make setversion SET_VERSION=1.2.3`
 4. Commit, push, and open a pull request with the title "Release 1.2.3".
+The PR title must start with "Release" to trigger the conformance tests in CI.
+See the conformance tests [README](/packages/connect-conformance/README.md) for more details.
 5. Edit the PR description with release notes.
 See the section below for details.
 6. Make sure CI passed on your PR and ask a maintainer for review.
 7. After approval, run the following command to publish to npmjs.com: `make release`.